Blog

 Web applications offer a streamlined solution to consolidate user data in a secure, centralized hub.
 Servers are only accessible to administrators.
 And thanks to cloud computing, servers are replicated to reduce downtime and eliminate the need to maintain the security of every device the application utilizes.
 Additionally, when you use a web app solution like Blaze, our HIPPA-compliant database will safeguard your user base's personal information.

-Types of web apps
+Types of creating webapps

 Not all web apps are created equal.
 Your application concept, target market, and long-term business goals will help determine the type of web app you need.
 Each kind of web app has its own benefits and drawbacks.
 Here are the six most common types of web apps.